NubiqPro/nubiq-d365fo-learning-framework/README.md

 ## 🧠 Built for Real-World Readiness

-This framework is not just about learning features —
+This framework is not just about learning features.
-it is about understanding how systems behave in real production environments.
+It is about understanding how systems behave in real production environments.

 ---